Page 1 of 2

 She turns around sharply, not bothering to check whether I plan to follow her.
 I shrug at Misha, who glances back towards Shizune, wide-eyed.
 They seem shocked that their slave is about to be stolen from them.
 Unfortunately for their schemes, I have a major medical emergency.
 I droop my grave injury at them and use my other hand to wipe away fake tears as I leave.

-“It’s not really that bad, I don’t need to go to the Nurse,” I say, jogging towards Molly to catch up.
+“It’s not really that bad, I don’t need to go to the nurse,” I say, jogging towards Molly to catch up.
 She's not exactly a fast walker, but she’s faster than I expected, considering her…

 I still don’t know what to call it.
 Disability?
 It’s definitely a disability, but the word still sounds too harsh.
 Handicap?
 No, that’s even worse.
 Anyway, she had a head start.